-Commercial Law
+Commercial Law Introduction to the

 Introduction to the purchase and sale of a business including: Master Sales Agreements, sale of shares, sale of assets, the Alberta Personal Property Registry system and commercial financing.
 Prerequisites: LEGL 120 & LEGL 230.

 Real Estate III